Imran Nazir (cricketer): Personal life

+Nazir has been married to Amber Hafeez since 2009.
+While playing league cricket in England he has been described as "a relaxed character with Bollywood looks."

+Health

 Nazir suffered a joint problem which had him bedridden for four and a half years.
 "I couldn’t use my hands.
 I was unable to fully bend my fingers, there was stiffness.
 If I was to bend my arm, there was a locking of the elbow joint Every joint in my body ached.
 I couldn’t get up, I couldn’t lie down, I couldn’t sleep", said Nazir.
 He was able to resume playing cricket in 2018 after receiving stem cell therapy and platelet-rich plasma therapy.